pranavdua02/College.ai-main/README.md

 ## Introduction

 Welcome to College.ai, your comprehensive solution for exploring the capabilities of ChatGPT-4!
-This project offers a variety of features, including:
+This project offers a variety of features, including a Home page, an About section, Ask_To_PDF functionality for training/uploading PDFs, Resume_Analyser for analyzing resumes, ATS for matching job descriptions and resumes, and examples for prompting in Ask to PDF.

-- **Home Page**: Provides an introduction to College.ai and its features.
-- **About Section**: Contains information about the creator and project details.
-- **Ask_To_PDF**: Functionality for training/uploading PDFs and making queries.
-- **Resume_Analyser**: Analyzes resumes and provides recommendations.
-- **ATS (Applicant Tracking System)**: Matches job descriptions with resumes and provides feedback.
-- **AI Lens**: Allows users to interact with AI for image analysis and chatbot functionality.
-- **Prompt Examples**: Examples for prompting in Ask to PDF.

 ## Dependencies